BrightSpots/rcv/README.md

 The Tabulator includes several example contest configuration files and associated CVR files.

-1. Click "Load..." at the top of the window and navigate to the "test_data" folder.
+1. Click "Load..." at the top of the window and navigate to the `sample_input` folder (if you used Method 2 to install the Tabulator, navigate to the `test_data` folder).
-2. Open one of the folders listed here and select the config file (it will have the "_config.json" suffix).
+2. Open one of the folders listed here and select the config file (it will have the `_config.json` suffix).
 3. Click on the configuration tabs (Output, CVR Files, Candidates, Rules) to see how this contest is configured.
 4. Click "Validate" to check if this configuration is valid.
 You will see the results in the console at the bottom of the main window.
 5. Click "Tabulate" to tabulate the election.
 You will see the results in the console, including the location of the output files.